OrionSandoz/worlds/README.md

 # Worlds
 **io.orisan.worlds** is a tiny framework putting your functional domains into action

+## Keys
+    World : a functional unit that manages fully its business processes without knowing anyting about the external world.
+Typicaly an Hexagon as defined by Alistair Cockburn.
+A functional unit be built with several classes

+    Operation : a command proposed by a World used to interact with it.

+    Adapter : implements interfaces imposed by a World

+    Client : uses the Operations proposed by a World

+    A World defines adapter interfaces to interact with the external world.
+A concrete adapter implements that interface and defines how it concretely does the job in the context of a given application.

 ## Create your fancy World

 ### Implement your fancy World